yuvalmGS/gigaspaces-wiki-jekyll/xap97/leases-automatic-expiration.markdown

  The use of very short lease durations (at or below rtt) can cause the renewal manager to effectively ignore the lease duration and repeatedly schedule the lease for immediate renewal.
 {% endnote %}

-If an attempt to renew a lease fails with an indefinite exception, a renewal is rescheduled with an updated renewal time as computed by the following pseudocode:
+If an attempt to renew a lease fails with an indefinite exception, a renewal is rescheduled with an updated renewal time as computed by the following pseudo code:

 {% highlight java %}
   delta = endTime - renew;